-A significant portion of the received literature argues that poverty is the leading cause of child labour.
-However, the available empirical evidence does not fully support this assertion.
-The last decade's monetary poverty has considerably declined in Sub-Saharan Africa, however, the decline in a child is less than expected.
-In this seminar we analyse the major economic factors influence the household's supply of child labour in Sub-Saharan Africa.
-We review several empirical studies to understand the incentives, agencies and constraints.
-With this provides a synthesis of the literature to gain an understanding of why the problem persists in the sub-region.
-Students may also present their own theoretical and empirical contributions.
+The understanding and prevention of child labour have featured significantly in the international development discussion.
+For instance, Target 8.7 of the Sustainable Development Goals partly deals with ending the worst forms of child labour.
+In this seminar, we analyse the economic and non-economic factors that influence the household's supply of child labour in developing countries with an emphasis on sub-Saharan Africa.
+We review several empirical studies to understand the incentives, agencies and constraints of the problem.
+With this, we provide a synthesis of the literature to gain an understanding of why child labour has persisted in the sub-region despite the significant income growth.